harrisonlab/nano_diagnositcs/Scab/Scab_assembly.md

     qsub $ProgDir/sub_quast.sh $Assembly $OutDir done
 ```
-As an addition test of assembly quality the program busco was used:
+As an additional test of assembly quality the program busco was used:
 ```bash
 for Assembly in $(ls assembly/canu/v.inaequalis/172/70m/172_canu.contigs.fasta); do Strain=$(echo $Assembly | rev | cut -f2 -d '/' | rev)